-During the course of a utilization review, Alliance Medical Directors are available for peerto-peer discussions with physicians to support evidence-based care for our members.
+During the course of a utilization review, Alliance Medical Directors are available for peer-to-peer discussions with physicians to support evidence-based care for our members.
 Providers may contact Alliance Medical Directors for a peer-to-peer using the Medical Directors' phone number listed on the Notice of Action.

-PLEASE NOTE: An adverse medical necessity determination cannot be overturned as a result of a peer-to-peer discussion.
-Providers can file an appeal on behalf of a member, after obtaining member consent, if they do not agree with an adverse medical necessity determination.
+PLEASE NOTE: An adverse medical necessity review_determination cannot be overturned as a result of_the discussional peer-to-peer discussion.
+If an adverse determination still needs to be overturned, the rProvidersequesting physician can file will need to follow up by filing an appeal_on_behalf of a member, after obtaining member consent, if they do not agree with an adverse medical necessity determination.